questrail/keysight/README.md

 ### Sample CSV and other data files

-Currently, the only sample file we have to test is the CSV file from a N9340B spectrum analyzer.
+Currently, the only sample files tested are the CSV files from a N9340B and E4411B spectrum analyzer.
 If you have other data files saved from a Keysight/Agilent/HP piece of test equipment and are willing to share it, please open an issue or submit a pull request to let us know.